How To Treat Common Bug Bites With Basic First Aid

 Bug bites are an inevitable part of life.
-No matter where you live, you will experience a variety of different common bug bites over the course of your lifetime, and being a dirt bike rider, you will be more exposed to bugs than with other activities.
+No matter where you live, you will experience a variety of different bug bites over the course of your lifetime, and being a dirt bike rider, you will be more exposed to bugs than with other activities.

 It’s important to know that not all bug bites are created equal, and that your own body will determine how you react to a particular bite.
 Some bites are hardly worth noticing, while others can require immediate medical attention.
-It’s crucial that you’re able to distinguish the different types of bug bites and to know your personal reactions, as well as those in your riding group, to each type of bug bite.
+It’s crucial that you’re able to distinguish the different types of bug bites and to know your reactions, as well as those in your riding group, to every kind of bug bite.

-In this article, we’re going to cover the most common types of bug bites you’re likely to encounter, along with the possible symptoms and first aid treatments for each.
+In this article, we’re going to cover the most common types of bug bites you’re likely to encounter in the united states, along with the possible symptoms and first aid treatments for each.

 **Before you read any further, please use common sense, if your symptoms increase in severity seek medical attention immediately!**

-Falling down is part of riding, where you fall is hard to control, and most ant hills are hard to spot on the trails.
+Falling is part of riding, where you fall is hard to control, and most ant hills are hard to spot on the trails.
 Ants inject venom into your body via their mandibles.
 They can inject venom multiple times.
 Fire ants are the most common ants in this category.

-- Cluster of red spots that develop small blisters on top
+- A cluster of red spots that develop small blisters on top

 - Slight burning and itching sensation that can last up to a week.

 - Wash affected area with soap and water

-- Apply ice or other cooling agent to reduce pain
+- Apply ice or another cooling agent to reduce pain

 - Wrap in a bandage

 - Apply topical ointment, if available

-When bees sting their target, they lose their stinger and eventually die.
-On some occasions the stinger will remain inside the target’s skin and continue to release venom.
+When a bee stings their target, they lose their stinger and eventually die.
+On some occasions, the stinger will remain inside the target’s skin and continue to release venom.

-Unlike with bees, wasps can (and will) sting their target multiple times, as their stinger does not break off, because wasps are made of everything wrong in the world.
+Unlike with bees, wasps can (and will) sting their target multiple times, as their stinger does not break off, because wasps represent everything wrong in the world.

 - Instant and intense pain at sight of the sting.